 Like many ornamental trees and shrubs, magnolias may develop black or brown leaf spots.
 When the problem is severe, it may cause the leaves to fall off and can lead to a tree that is virtually empty of foliage.
 The problem is most likely to occur in moist conditions, which is perhaps why magnolia, a common tree in humid southeastern regions, is so often affected.

-Leaf Spot on Magnolia Is Usually Caused by Fungus
+Cause of Leaf Spot on Magnolia Leaves

 Insect damage, bacterial, or viral diseases can also cause some types of spots to appear on magnolia leaves.
 According to the Pacific Northwest Plant Disease Management Handbook, a bacterium can also be the culprit: namely, Pseudomonas syringae pv. syringae.
 In most cases, though, leaf spots on magnolia are caused by one of four common fungi: